odigos-io/go-rtml/README.md

 # go-rtml

-golang real time memory limiter to guard against OOM in go code.
+golang real time memory limiter - check for memory pressure in real time to drop or reject (back-pressure) new work items before your go application terminates with OutOfMemory (OOM).

 This package is all about the STABILITY of your go application under memory pressure.